LODSContent/All-MOC/AzurePassRedemptionSteps_NonIDLx.md

     > **Note:** It is recommended you close all browsers and open a new In-Private Browser session.
 Other log-ins can persist and cause errors during the activation step.

-1. Click the start button to get started.
+1. Select the start button to get started.

     ![](https://lodmanuals.blob.core.windows.net/manuals/LODS%20Media/Azure%20Pass%20How-To/Updated_04_28_2020/1.jpg)